© Unofficial Royalty 2024

 October 30, 1668 – Birth of Sophia Charlotte of Hanover, Queen of Prussia, second wife of King Friedrich I of Prussia, at Schloss Iburg in Osnabrück, Electorate of Brunswick-Lüneburg, now in Lower Saxony, Germany

 Sophia Charlotte was the daughter of Ernst August, Elector of Brunswick-Lüneburg and Sophia of the Palatinate.
-Her mother was named heiress-presumptive the British throne under the Act of Settlement 1701, and it would be Sophie Charlotte’s eldest brother who would become King George I of Great Britain in 1714.
+Her mother was named heiress-presumptive to the British throne under the Act of Settlement 1701, and it would be Sophie Charlotte’s eldest brother who would become King George I of Great Britain in 1714.
 In 1684, she married the future King Friedrich I in Prussia.
 The marriage was not a happy one.
-Several years after having given birth to her two children, Sophie Charlotte retired to private life.
+Several years after giving birth to her two children, Sophie Charlotte retired to private life.
 She indulged in her love of the arts, philosophy, and theology.
 She surrounded herself with some of the leading minds of the day, including Gottfried Wilhelm Leibniz, a prominent mathematician and philosopher.

 Unofficial Royalty: Sophia Charlotte of Hanover, Queen of Prussia